 - There is project Volta to improve the battery life of Android Smartphones.

 - Refreshed notification tray and quick settings pull-down.

 - The user-defined priority for calls and other activities.

-The Android Lollipop has already got 2 updates Android 5.0.1 on December 2, 2014, which sorted out issues on video playback and password failure handling.
-The last update came on December 09, 2014 with bug fixes and alarm wake up call and prioritization of system resources.
+The Android Lollipop has already got 2 updates, Android 5.0.1, on December 2, 2014, which sorted out issues on video playback and password failure handling.
+The last update came on December 09, 2014, with bug fixes, alarm wake-up calls, and prioritization of system resources.

 Android Marshmallow 6.0

 The Android Marshmallow came in October 2015 and the first smartphone to run the OS version was Nexus 5X and the Nexus 6P.
 Google CEO Sundar Pichai showcased it back in May 2015.
 However, it came out in October 2015.

 - It came with support for the Fingerprint scanner and Android Pay.